octodns/octodns/docs/dynamic_records.md

 ...
 ```

+### Rule ordering

+Provider implementations should consider subnet matching more specific than geolocation matching.
+This means that if there is a subnet rule match as well as a geo rule match, subnet match should take precedence; and implementations should ensure this behavior.

+While octoDNS itself doesn't assert for any particular ordering of the rules, it is a strongly recommended best practice to have them ordered such that matching happens from the most specific to the least.
+Specifically, this means the rules should be in the following order of categories:

+1. Subnet-only rules
+2. Subnet+Geo rules
+3. Geo-only rules
+4. Catch-all rule (with no subnet or geo matching)

+The first 3 categories are optional, while the last one should be mandatory as a best practice, even though not currently enforced by octoDNS.

 ### Health Checks

 octoDNS will automatically configure the provider to monitor each IP and check for a 200 response for **https://<ip_address>/_dns**.